 See more trip photos here.

-The weather was fair from Slate Pass to Freds Pass.
-Then the rain came when we went into Eureka Creek Basin.
-So we took shelter under big trees and waited a while for the rainfall to stop.
-Later, we left the trail and climbed up to the Lago-Carru col. But visibility was weak because of the clouds.
+The weather was decent until it rained in Eureka Creek Basin.
+So we waited out the rain under big trees for a while.
+Later, we left the trail and went up to Lago-Carru col. But visibility was poor because of the clouds.

 See more trip photos here.

-The next morning, we awoke to a blue sky.
-Then we left camp right after sunrise.
-We made our way up to the north saddle of Point 8207 first.
-Then we moved north on the ridgeline.
-Later, we bypassed Point 8165 from the left.
-Then from there, the route to Dot Mountain was clear.
+We awoke to a blue sky and left camp right after sunrise the following day.
+We first made our way to the north of Point 8207 and continued on the crest.
+Afterward, we bypassed Point 8165 from the west toward Dot Mountain.

-The pup and I took a short break.
-Then we walked the final mile over to Ptarmigan Peak through mild terrain.
-When we made it up to the top, we were 18 miles in from the car.
-In other words, only 18 more miles to go back to the car later today.
+We took a short break before finishing the final mile to Ptarmigan Peak over mild terrain.
+When we had reached the top, we were 18 miles from the car.
+In other words, only 18 more to return to the car later today.

 See more trip photos here.